nodejs/node/doc/guides/maintaining-the-build-files.md

 ## Makefile

 To see the help text, run `make help`.
 This file is not generated, it is maintained by humans.
-Note that this is not usually run on Windows, where [vcbuild.bat](#vcbuildbat) is used instead.
+This is not usually run on Windows, where [vcbuild.bat](#vcbuildbat) is used instead.

 ### Options

 - `-j <n>`: number of threads used to build the binary.
-Note that on the non-ci targets, the parallel tests will take up all the available cores, regardless of this option.
+On the non-CI targets, the parallel tests will take up all the available cores, regardless of this option.